EXIM Committed to Supporting Rural America

 Monty’s Plant Food Company — Louisville, Kentucky

 Monty’s Plant Food Company provides a natural soil enhancement and plant fertility program to maximize a farmer’s yield.
-Monty’s products are developed to be the best quality plant food on the market.
 In 2018, this Kentucky company obtained EXIM’s export credit insurance to reduce the risk of nonpayment from foreign buyers in four countries and offer its customers open account credit terms.

 Buyer Financing Support